khanhbrandy/Graph_based_clustering/README.md

 # Graph mining techniques:

-The transactional data will be imported then treated as bipartite graph with pre-defined source and target The bipartite graph (B) then will be trasformed into weighted undirected graph (G) to be analysed using modified Newman Girvan modularity.
+The transactional data will be loaded then treated as bipartite graph with pre-defined sources and targets.
+The bipartite graph (B) then will be trasformed into weighted undirected graph (G) to be analysed using modified Newman Girvan modularity.
 <p align="center">